So have you ever wondered what it is with all this trend-driven food blogging?

-- Add the nondairy milk and applesauce and beat for another minute until everything is well incorporated.
+- Add the nondairy milk, mashed bananas and applesauce and beat for another minute until everything is well incorporated.

-- Add the flour in two batches, beating for 20 seconds after each addition.
+- Add the flour to the banana-oil-applesauce mix in two batches, beating for 20 seconds after each addition.
 Scrape the sides and bottom of the bowl with a spatula to ensure everything's well integrated and you don't have any streaks of dry flour.

 - Oil and flour a cake pan.
 The one I used was a square pan that's 9 X 9 X 2 inches, but you can use a regular 8- or 9-inch cake pan if you'd rather.